Colonial and Postcolonial Studies

 • Prose writers: no more than 2,000 words.

-• Poets: no more than five poems
+• Poets: no more than five poems.

 • A full CV

 Applications or enquiries should be sent via email to m.whittle@kent.ac.uk.
+Before sending an enquiry, please read the FAQs below.